Audio

 Check the licence details for all third-party content.
 The author and project lead are responsible for ensuring that their Open-Textbook project does not infringe on any third party’s proprietary or intellectual property rights.

-Music found on Open Music Archive.
+The following music clip example highlights an example from the Open Music Archive.
 “Open Music Archive is a collaborative project, initiated by artists Eileen Simpson & Ben White, to source, digitize and distribute out-of-copyright sound recordings.”
-Lyrics found on Genius.
+The lyrics for this song and others can be found on Genius.
 “Genius celebrates More Than The Music—the lyrics, the stories behind the songs, and the creative connections that meaningfully drive culture.”
+Notice how the attribution statement includes the song’s source, the title, the creator, as well as a link to accessing the lyrics.

 Additional Resources